Electrek Green Energy Brief: A daily technical, financial, and political review/analysis of important green energy news.

 Electricity scholar at Uppsala University argues how Nordic countries can go 100% green, but there are surmountable difficulties.
 The study’s author Mikael Bergkvist details the numerous promising projects in the region, such as the Frodeparken residential building, whose entire glass facade produce electricity, or the European project New Wind Atlas, which logs wind resources.
 There are however problems to be solved:

 With today’s distribution system, it would be difficult to deliver energy everywhere with just renewable electricity.
 In Sweden, for example, we have a lot of production in the north, but most consumption in the south.”Our calculations have not taken into account the limitations in the power grid.
-There, it is just a question of expansion, but it will of course cost a lot and the permit process for a new line can take decades.”In their study, the researchers also note that it is important to find the right mix of renewable sources.”It gets better if we optimise the mix of wave and , but this is difficult to control since we live in a democracy with free enterprise,” Bergkvist observes.
+There, it is just a question of expansion, but it will of course cost a lot and the permit process for a new line can take decades.”In their study, the researchers also note that it is important to find the right mix of renewable sources.”It gets better if we optimise the mix of wave power, wind power and solar energy, but this is difficult to control since we live in a democracy with free enterprise,” Bergkvist observes.

 Hydropower is the key renewable energy that can supply Scandinavia’s electrical demand, according to the author.